harrislapiroff/summeralities/journal/_posts/2014-03-24-reasons-to-write.md

 Then, if it's good, or *good enough*, I put it here.
 I expose it to the sunshine.
 That's what this place is.

 [^summer]: The previous iteration of Summeralities was started in July of 2011 with [*On Writing*]({% post_url 2011-07-05-on-writing %}).
 That post could be considered the prequel to this one.
-When I brought Summeralities in for remodel in August 2014, I found that I had only written four essays in the intervening three years.
+When I brought Summeralities in for remodel in August 2014, I found that I had only written four essays in the intervening two years.